 A talk - about 20 min. on You Tube - by Blue Hill chef Dan Barber about a visit to Eduardo Sousa in southwestern Spain.
 His Patería de Sousa produces natural foie gras with free range geese that stock up on figs, olives and a lot of wild plants and herbs.

+No gavage, the geese just follow their natural rythym and stuff themselves in the fall.
 The foie is only produced in season, and preserved by confitering.
 His family has done it since 1812.
 Barber says it's the best, he's tasted.
 Must try.

 på dansk